mldangelo/personal-site/src/data/about.md

 - I have a list of thousands of ideas, like creating matching bow ties for cats and humans.
 - I almost always have a sketchbook with me and a [01 Sakura Pigma Micron Pen](https://www.sakuraofamerica.com/product/pigma-micron/).
 - I can't locate every country on a map.
-- I operate a [small angel fund](http://skepticalinvestments.biz/) with no expectations for returns (returns are trrible).
+- I operate a [small angel fund](http://skepticalinvestments.biz/) with terrible returns.
-- I break about 30 traffic laws on a [skateboard](https://landyachtz.com/boards/cruiser/), [onewheel](https://onewheel.com/products/xr), [bicycle](https://www.citibikenyc.com/), or [electric skateboard](https://boostedusa.com/collections/electric-skateboards/products/boosted-mini-x) every single day.
+- I break about 30 traffic laws on a [cruiser skateboard](https://landyachtz.com/boards/cruiser/), [onewheel](https://onewheel.com/products/xr), [bicycle](https://www.citibikenyc.com/), or [electric skateboard](https://boostedusa.com/collections/electric-skateboards/products/boosted-mini-x) every single day.
 - I added this page because so many people complained that my site was just my resume.

 # I dream of